MrSIHAB/material-homepage/README.md

 There are two way to install this extension in your browser.
 One is browser's addon website.
 And the seccond option is manual installation.
 We will recommend you to install manually.

+#### Browser Add-on

+This extension is only available in Microsoft Edge browser.
+Edge users can easily install from [Here](https://microsoftedge.microsoft.com/addons/detail/abbl-professional/gppedgcpmlnfphgohlcdmeejokcgipjb)

 #### Manual Installation(ZIP):

 - Download the [zip file](https://github.com/MrSIHAB/ababil-professional/archive/refs/heads/main.zip) of this repository.